Working with Your Product’s Status

 You can change the pricing for an In-App Purchase product at any time.

-Click in the row of the In-App Purchase product you want to edit.
+Click the In-App Purchase product you want to edit.

 In the In-App Purchase Summary section, click Edit.